List of Carolina Panthers first-round draft picks

 The Carolina Panthers joined the National Football League (NFL) in 1995 as the league's 29th franchise.
-Their first ever selection was Kerry Collins, a quarterback from Penn State, in the 1995 NFL Draft.
-The team's most recent first-round selection (6th pick overall) was Ikem Ekwonu, an offensive tackle from NC State, in the 2022 NFL Draft.
+Their first ever selection was Kerry Collins, a quarterback from Penn State, in the 1995 NFL draft.
+The team's most recent first-round selection (8th pick overall) was Tetairoa McMillan, a wide receiver from Arizona, in the 2025 NFL draft.

 Every year during April, each NFL franchise seeks to add new players to its roster through a collegiate draft officially known as "the NFL Annual Player Selection Meeting" but more commonly known as the NFL Draft.
 Teams are ranked in inverse order based on the previous season's record, with the worst record picking first, and the second worst picking second and so on.
 The two exceptions to this order are made for teams that appeared in the previous Super Bowl; the Super Bowl champion always picks 32nd, and the Super Bowl loser always picks 31st.
 Teams have the option of trading away their picks to other teams for different picks, players, cash, or a combination thereof.
 Thus, it is not uncommon for a team's actual draft pick to differ from their assigned draft pick, or for a team to have extra or no draft picks in any round due to these trades.

-The Panthers' only first overall selection came in 2011, when they selected quarterbakc Cam Newton out of Auburn.
+The Panthers' have only selected first overall twice, once in 2011 when they selected quarterback Cam Newton out of Auburn, and once in 2023 when they traded up to draft Bryce Young from Alabama.
 They would have picked first in 2002, however, the inception of the Houston Texans that year allowed Houston to pick first instead of Carolina.
 Carolina had the first overall pick in their inaugural season, but traded the pick to the Cincinnati Bengals for the 5th and 36th overall selection.
 The Panthers have twice selected a Miami Hurricanes player in the first round: linebackers Dan Morgan in 2001 and Jon Beason in 2007.